compressmodels/compressmodels.github.io/README.md

 # Project Page

+Problem Statement: MLPs are common place in tabular models to predict stock market prices, click-through rates in advertising, as well as in the text domain based on their involvement in transformers.

+On the edge, or situations where data is sufficiently high-volume, these models must operate fast or pay the price.
+In critical applications, this "price" can be huge, for autonomous vehicles it can be a crash, it can be lost revenue due to fraud, or failing to make a decision fast enough on a fleeting opportunity (in the case of algorithmic trading).

 I am working on research that makes multi-layer perceptrons (MLP) faster in inference (low latency) as well as less energy-intensive.

 The software package has two functions available.
 Both functions construct early-exit rules that allow that model to branch given easy inputs.
 - `add_linear_predict_rule` featured in the fraud dataset notebook example outputs a hyperplane (dividing the data space into two halfspaces).
 This hyperplane is defined such that all data in the + halfspace is one class.
 At inference time, when a data point occurs on the + side of the hyperplane, we early exit with the correct predicted class.